Bartosz Białek

-Bartosz Białek (born 11 November 2001) is a Polish professional footballer who plays as a forward for club Darmstadt 98.
+Bartosz Białek (born 11 November 2001) is a Polish professional footballer who plays as a forward for Ekstraklasa club Wieczysta Kraków.

 Career

 On 19 August 2020, Białek joined VfL Wolfsburg on a four-year contract.

 On 27 November 2020, he scored the final goal in a 5–3 home victory against Werder Bremen.
 In late February 2021, he suffered an anterior cruciate ligament injury during training, keeping him out of play until the following January.

 On 28 August 2022, Białek joined Eredivisie side Vitesse on loan.

 On 12 July 2023, Białek was sent on another loan, this time joining Belgian Pro League side Eupen until the end of the season.
 Only three days later, during a pre-season friendly against Reims, he suffered another knee injury which sidelined him for the next nine months.
 He returned to football on 7 April 2024, making his debut in the starting line-up for a 1–1 relegation play-off draw against Kortrijk.

 In mid-July 2024, after returning to Wolfsburg, Białek injured his knee again during pre-season training, and was ruled out of play for several months.
 On 30 April 2025, it was announced he would leave Wolfsburg at the end of his contract in June.

 On 15 July 2025, Białek signed with Darmstadt 98 in 2.
 Bundesliga.
+He scored once in 17 appearances before being released at the end of the 2025–26 season.

+On 11 August 2026, Białek returned to Poland and joined Ekstraklasa newcomers Wieczysta Kraków on a one-year deal, with a one-year extension option.